5ch4um1/smbvga/README.md

 	60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 	70: -- -- -- -- -- -- -- --

+also needs xxd, but i guess you already have that installed on your system.

+the scripts are for the above mentioned i2c bus and address. you can change this ONCE by running ./setup.sh after that, if you want to change again, you'd need to edit ./setup.sh (or maybe write a chsetup.sh...?)